 Even good drivers make mistakes.
 Bad ones make more of them.

 All it takes is a moment of distraction for the path of a car to enter a danger zone.
-When a crash happens, especially where serious injuries occur, investigators and others track the paths of the vehicles and the actions of the drivers backwards, frame by frame like a move, to determine what went wrong and who is at fault.
+When a crash happens investigators look back to find out what went wrong and who is at fault.
+More serious injuries call for a more intense look back.
+Investigators track the paths of the vehicles and the actions of the drivers up to the point of impact frame by frame like a move

 Driver inattention, driver distraction, drunk driving and other neglect often lead to serious car accidents.
 This is common sense.
-But despite efforts by many to raise awareness over such issues, bad driving habits continue to cause car accidents and injuries on the highways.
+Public awareness campaigns on such issues fill the airwaves and other media.
+Regardless, bad driving habits continue to cause car accidents and injuries on the highways.

 5 Common Causes of Motor Vehicle Accidents